sharger-dp/Finex_OTUS/README.md

-## **Проектная работа по курсу Python QA Engineer**
+## **Project work on Python QA Engineer**

-Автоматизация тестирования приложения по подбору инвестиционного портфеля
+Automation of testing of an investment portfolio selection application